eerotal/Open-Image-Pipeline/README.md

 ### Compiling

+Open Image Pipeline currently only works on Linux.
+The steps to compiling OIP are listed below.

 1. Install FreeImage and the FreeImage development files.
 On Debian Jessie this can be accomplished by running
 `sudo apt-get install libfreeimage3 libfreeimage-dev`.

 2. Run `make main`.
 If you intend to do plugin development run `make modules` too.
 The resulting binary is put into the directory `bin`.
 Plugins can be copied into the `plugins` directory.

 The makefile has the following additional targets

 #### clean